by Ken Pomeroy on Tuesday, February 12, 2013

 2/11/10 Northern Arizona-Idaho State: NAU’s Julian Olubuyi went to the line with six seconds left, made the first, missed the second, and the rebound went out of bounds off Idaho State.
 DeAngelo Jones converted a layup to force overtime.

 3/14/10 Kentucky-Mississippi State: Maybe the most famous case of the fouling strategy backfiring.
-Eric Bledsoe had two free throws with three seconds left, made the first, missed the second, and overtime was forced on a Demarcus Cousins put back of John Wall miss.
+Eric Bledsoe had two free throws with three seconds left, made the first, missed the second, and overtime was forced on a Demarcus Cousins put back of a John Wall miss.
 (Video)

 1/1/11 Milwaukee-Detroit: Milwaukee’s Tone Boyle was fouled with five seconds left and made both free throws.
 Milwaukee promptly fouled Ray McCallum, who made both of his free throws.
 Milwaukee’s Kaylon WIlliams responded with a 30-footer at the buzzer to force overtime.